kanboard/documentation/content/en/v1/admin/config.md

 // Header name to use for the username define('REVERSE_PROXY_USER_HEADER', 'REMOTE_USER');

-// Header name to use for the username define('REVERSE_PROXY_EMAIL_HEADER', 'REMOTE_EMAIL');
+// Header name to use for the user email define('REVERSE_PROXY_EMAIL_HEADER', 'REMOTE_EMAIL');

+// Header name to use for the user full name define('REVERSE_PROXY_FULLNAME_HEADER', 'REMOTE_NAME');

 // Username of the admin, by default blank define('REVERSE_PROXY_DEFAULT_ADMIN', '');